• Skip to main content

 Jump to Recipe

-If you don’t have any raw pecans around to grind into flour for this recipe, almond meal or flour is an easy substitute.
+If you don’t have any raw pecans available to grind into flour for this recipe, almond meal or flour is an easy substitute.
+Be aware, however, that almonds are about 12 times higher in oxalates than pecans, which can be a problem for some folks who are sensitive.

-This recipe is GAPS diet legal as well as Paleo.
-Enjoy this warm, comforting treat sweetened only with fruit and no grain based carbs.
+Enjoy this warm, comforting treat sweetened only with fruit and no grain-based carbs.

 blueberry cobbler recipe, paleo blueberry cobbler